leviouwendijk/swift-build-manager/readMe.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  app                     Create/refresh a .app bundle wired to .build (sapp-style). x                       Try to execute the app bundle in this project. build (default)         Build a Swift package (debug/release) and optionally
+  app                     Create/refresh a .app bundle wired to .build. x                       Try to execute the app bundle in this project. build (default)         Build a Swift package (debug/release) and optionally
                           deploy to '~/sbm-bin/'.